RobertBarrow/cv/index.md

 * Performing technical analysis as SME for the migration of legacy codebase (from Unix to Windows).

-* Introducing, coaching and supporting the implementation of Agile / XP methodologies (pairing, TDD, BDD) and modern version control / collaboration tools (Git, JIRA Agile, Confluence, Slack, WinSCP scripts).
+* Introducing, coaching and supporting the implementation of Agile / XP methodologies (pairing, TDD, BDD) and modern version control / digital collaboration tools (Git, JIRA Software, Confluence, Slack, WinSCP scripts).

+* Guiding the Scrum team in the investigation and adoption of development models (RBAC), frameworks (Bootstrap, Angular) and architectures (MVC, MVVM.
+Microservices).

 * Evangelising the move to infrastructure-as-code and experimentation with containerisation (using Docker) for continuous deployment.